Supporting British Columbia during the COVID-19 outbreak

-- Billing and payment: we’ve waived late payment fees and will ensure no customer is disconnected from the energy they need due to financial hardship at this time.
+- Billing and payment: we’ve waived late payment fees.
 Our team is ready to help you with any billing questions

 you have and can help find flexible payment options that work for you.

 Learn more about the billing support we offer.

 - Energy-saving support for small businesses: To help small and medium-sized businesses in BC recover from the challenges of COVID-19, we’re offering free customized energy advice by phone, video conference or in-person.
 Business owners can get tips, technical advice and information about our programs that can help them save energy, greenhouse gas emissions and operating costs.
 Learn more and request a free consultation with a program representative.

 - Contact us: call us at 1-866-436-7847 for electricity (Monday to Friday, 7 a.m. to 7 p.m.) or 1-888-224-2710 for natural gas (Monday to Friday, 7 a.m. to 8 p.m.).
 Or you can email us and access your Account Online.
 For our large commercial and industrial customers please contact your key account manager to discuss payment arrangements.